PosInformatique/PosInformatique.VisualStudio.Templates/README.md

 ### Companies settings file

-The name of the company is asked only on time for each solution.
+The company name is asked only once for each solution.
-The association between the company and the solution are saved in a mapping file between company/solution file name is save in the following file:
+The association between the company and the solutions are saved in the following mapping file:

 ```
 C:\Users\<Windows user>\AppData\Local\P.O.S Informatique\Visual Studio\Templates\Companies.json
 ```

-If you need to reset the mapping association between the company and solution, just delete this file.
+If you need to reset the mapping association between the company and solutions, just delete this file.
 The Visual Studio extension will ask you again the name of the company when adding a file with the template.